lucasfranca016/lucasfranca016/README.md

 </p>

-- I’m currently working as student Researcher at my university UFRJ.
+- I’m currently working with creation and manuntention of ETL, using AWS services like EC2, S3 and Redshift,and manipulation of huge databases using SQL.
-- I develop data analysis in the field of Particle Physics.
+- I develop data analysis in the field of Particle Physics too.
-- My goal now is to master Data Science techniques to find a job in the area.
+- My goal now is to raise my actual skills and keep learning to become the best professional i can be.
-- Currently studying Machine Learning.
+- Currently studying Database modeling and Advanced SQL.
-- My proficiency is advanced mathematics/physical methods.
+- My proficiency is advanced mathematics/physical methods, Python, SQL and creativity.

 ---